Wild Patagonia

 Comfort

-2 nights in a guesthouse, basic accommodation.
-Rooms are shared, dormitory-style.
-No sanitary facilities.
+1 night in a lodge / mountain refuge, basic accommodation.
+(Rooms are shared, dormitory-style.
+No sanitary facilities).

-1 night camping (2-man tent).
-Sleeping bag and mattress rental is possible (check the “Dates & Prices” tab).
+2 nights camping.
+(2-man tent).
+Sleeping bag rental is possible (check the “Dates & Prices” tab on our website).

 Meals